PyFR/PyFR/doc/src/user_guide.rst

        pyfr mesh mesh.pyfrm config.ini

-   This outputs statistics on the scaled Jacobian, mesh scale, and aspect ratio for each element type.
+   This outputs statistics on the scaled Jacobian, mesh scale, aspect ratio, and element volume for each element type.
 The mesh scale is particularly useful for estimating CFL-limited time steps.

    For each element type the number of curved elements is reported.
    When curved elements are present, a separate *Scaled Jacobian (curved)* section is shown with statistics and a histogram filtered to just the curved population.
-The scaled Jacobian is defined as min(J)/max(J) within each element, where J is the Jacobian determinant.
-A value of 1 indicates a perfectly uniform mapping, values approaching 0 indicate the element is close to self-intersection, and negative values indicate an invalid (self-intersecting) element.
-Uniform curvature that does not distort the mapping---such as a boundary layer where both sides curve together---will retain a scaled Jacobian close to 1.
+The scaled Jacobian is defined pointwise as det(J) divided by the product of the norms of the tangent vectors, minimised over the element.
+It measures how close the tangent basis is to being orthogonal and lies in [-1, 1].
+A value of 1 indicates a mapping whose tangent vectors are mutually orthogonal, values approaching 0 indicate a sheared or collapsing element, and negative values indicate an inverted element.
+The measure is invariant to stretching, so a legitimate boundary-layer cell with a very large aspect ratio still scores 1;
+   only genuine shear or degeneracy reduces it.

    The summary section includes the minimum scaled Jacobian among curved elements, which is highlighted when it falls below the